cwinpy/cwinpy/paper/paper.md

 configuration file.
 The full pipeline, which must be run as an [HTCondor directed acyclic graph](https://htcondor.readthedocs.io/en/latest/users-manual/dagman-workflows.html) (DAG), can be run with the `cwinpy_knope_pipeline` executable.
-The heterodyne preprocessing stage can be run using `cwinpy_heterodyne` or, if running for long stretches of data and multiple pulsars, using an HTCondor DAG via `cwinpy_heterodyne_pipeline`.
+The heterodyne preprocessing stage can be run using `cwinpy_heterodyne` or, if running for long stretches of data and multiple pulsars, using a HTCondor DAG via `cwinpy_heterodyne_pipeline`.
 The parameter estimation stage can be run using `cwinpy_pe` or, if running for multiple pulsars, using an HTCondor DAG via `cwinpy_pe_pipeline`.
 Full details of all the required configuration file settings are given in the